-The primary goal of the Drug and Alcohol Mobile Brief Intervention and Assessment is to create an intercept point for individuals accessing hospital emergency services, or who are in physical healthcare units of local hospitals, who may be in need of substance abuse services.
-This intercept point would allow for the identification and linkage to substance abuse treatment for those individuals struggling with addiction and co-occurring mental health disorders.
+The primary goal of the D&A Mobile Brief Intervention and Assessment is to create an intercept point for individuals accessing hospital emergency services or are in physical healthcare units of local hospitals that may be in need of substance abuse services.
+This intercept point would provide identification and linkage services to substance abuse treatment for individuals struggling with addiction and co-occurring mental health problems.

 |Behavioral Health/Physical Health Integration

-The second project is the development of an integrated care model that would establish the NHS Capital Region (NHSCR) Mental Health Outpatient Clinic in Harrisburg as a Health Home program for Gateway members who receive their mental health treatment at NHSCR.
+This project consists of the implementation of an integrated BH and PH model that would establish the Merakey Capital Region MH Outpatient Clinic located in Harrisburg as a Health Home program for Gateway members who receive their mental health treatment at the OP clinic.
 The program’s objective is to support the triple aim of improving the health of individuals with SMI; enhancing the consumer experience of care (including quality, access, and reliability); and reducing/controlling the per capita cost of care.

-This project will foster peer recovery support services designed and delivered by people in recovery.
-The goal is to build strong and mutually supportive relationships and networks with formal systems in the community.
-The D&A Recovery Specialist service will expand by embedding Certified Recovery Specialists (CRS) in four (4) licensed D&A OP clinics, one in each county with CU/PE being a joinder).
+This project is to foster peer to peer recovery support services designed and delivered by persons in recovery which will network and build strong and mutually supportive relationships with formal systems in the community.
+The D&A Recovery Specialist service will expand by embedding Certified Recovery Specialists (CRS) into four licensed D&A OP clinics (one in each county with CU/PE being a joinder).
 An RFP will be developed and sent out to selected licensed OP clinics.

 | Supporting Positive Environments for Children (SPEC)

-The SPEC program will provide support to selected school districts by building a culture focusing on prevention.
-The program will support adults who work with young children and expand the use of evidenced-based programs in the community.
+The SPEC program provides support to selected school districts by building a culture and skills that focuses on prevention and supporting the adults who work with young children and expanding the use of evidenced based programs in the community.
 The SPEC model consists of the one SPEC facilitator/school providing on-site support to guide the implementation of school wide positive behavior interventions and supports.
-The support will be provided in five (5) selected school districts, one in each CABHC County.
-The program will foster the shaping and/or reshaping of a positive environment to prevent students from being dismissed from their learning environments.
+The support will be provided in 5 selected school districts (one in each county).
+SPEC will support the shaping and/or reshaping of a positive environment to prevent students from being dismissed from their learning environments.
 Each County will select a school district for SPEC to work with.